argonne-lcf/ai-testbed-userdocs/docs/README.md

 ### Git

 Using Git ssh.
-Make sure you add ssh public key to your profile (https cloning to be deprecated soon)
+Make sure you add ssh public key to your profile.

+Https cloning can be used with a Personal Access Token.

 ```
 $ git clone git@github.com:argonne-lcf/ai-testbed-userdocs.git
 ```